Best Hiking Hat: The Best for Outdoor Adventure

 Best Sun Hat

-The Tilley LTM6 Airflo Hat is our pick of the bunch for stylish adventurers seeking full-head protection from the sun.
+The Tilley LTM6 Airflo Hat is our top pick for stylish adventurers seeking full-head protection from the sun.

 The Tilley Airflo offers great protection from the sun with a UPF rating of 50+ that blocks out 99% of the sun’s rays.
 The wide brim also provides plenty of protection for your face, eyes, neck, and ears, though is stiff enough that it won’t impede your view.